troykyo/dssloopholes.github.io/category/business/Management_ Task allocation.md

-﻿## Management: Task allocation
+﻿## Management: Task Allocation

-Management: Task allocation" in the fashion domain involves the process of assigning specific tasks and responsibilities related to creating and communicating the value proposition of a fashion brand.
+Management: Task Allocation" in the fashion domain involves the process of assigning specific tasks and responsibilities related to creating and communicating the value proposition of a fashion brand.
 It is crucial for every fashion business to have the right people and keep them engaged in their jobs.

 #### Identifying Value Proposition Tasks